tiagogauziski/cka-study/2-workloads-scheduling.md

 # nginx-deployment-9456bbbf9    0         0         0       19h
 # nginx-deployment-ff6655784    3         3         3       56m

 # We can check the Pods.
-Notice the STATUS of the Pods
+Note the STATUS of the Pods
 kubectl get pods

 # Output